-Treatment prioritization is important for two reasons: there is a limit on the amount of product that can be applied per acre per year, and, if you have a large property, treatment cost can be limit the number of trees you can treat.
+Treatment prioritization is important for two reasons: there is a limit on the amount of HWA treatment product that can be applied per acre per year, and, if you have a large property, treatment cost can limit the number of trees you can treat.
 Marking priority trees can help you to organize management efforts and spread out treatments over time if needed.
 Priority trees can be the biggest, healthiest trees on your property, trees near water, trees that are important wildlife habitat, or trees near your home or other structures that you want to conserve.
 Ultimately, taking the time to establish those priorities in advance will help streamline management efforts when the time comes.
 If you would like help thinking through prioritizing your hemlocks, we have tools and assistance available.

 3. Get your community involved

 If you are part of a neighborhood group, lake association, outdoor club, or another community organization, consider setting up a fund to help your group members pay for HWA management.
 If your club or group has regular dues or fundraising goals, it can be useful to save for HWA treatments on a member’s property in the event of a local infestation.
 Treating your own trees is a great way to help protect your local hemlocks, and HWA treatments on a neighbor’s property can help protect your trees, too.

 4. Know what resources are available to you

 It is critical to know who you can reach out to in the event of an infestation including local pesticide applicators, foresters, and invasive species specialists.
 In the case of HWA, landowners can treat their own trees using a soil drench application of imidacloprid.
 There are other application options available to professional applicators that make the treatment process faster or allow treatments closer to water where a soil drench is undesirable.
 For more information on imidacloprid treatments and application methods visit the management section of our website.